christoftorres/TicketMiner/README.md

 [Server](../master/Server)
 ------
 The TicketMiner server application is a Node.js application and can be found inside the "Server" directory.
-The server run in the background on the website wishing to provide improved services or receive donations by TicketMiner clients.
+The server runs in the background on the website wishing to provide improved services or receive donations by TicketMiner clients.

 ![Dashboard](https://raw.githubusercontent.com/christoftorres/TicketMiner/master/Server/screenshots/screen-dashboard.png?raw=true "Dashboard")